-At the start of the TA study, there were four (4) design options proposed and reviewed for the climate proofing of the wharf over a 50-year design life, and these were (a) Option 1 - rehabilitation and strengthening of the existing structure; (b) option 2 - floating pontoon wharf; (c) Option 3 - replacement with a similar but climate proofed wharf; and (d) Option 4 - replacement with a climate proofed wharf with a dropped rear section.
+At the start of the TA study, there were four (4) design options proposed and reviewed for the climate proofing of the wharf over a 50-year design life, and these were (a) Option 1 - rehabilitation and strengthening of the existing structure; (b) Option 2 - floating pontoon wharf; (c) Option 3 - replacement with a similar but climate proofed wharf; and (d) Option 4 - replacement with a climate proofed wharf with a dropped rear section.
 Options 2, 3, and 4, all require the demolition of the existing wharf after the completion of the new structure.
-The old wharf will remain in temporary or partial service until the construction completion of the new wharf.
 The technical description and assessment of the four options based on engineering, cost, social, and environmental assessments were presented to the key stakeholders last March 8, 2017, and from which Option 3A and Option 4A were initially selected as the preferred designs for the new wharf.
-Another design option was explored--Option 3B, which is similar to the footprint of Option 4A, but without the dropped level secondary wharf and access landings-and later agreed by the government as the final design for the project.
+Another design option was explored--Option 4B, which is similar to the footprint of Option 4A, but with dropped level secondary landings-and later agreed by the government as the final design for the project.
 The potential benefits and anticipated construction-related impacts will be the same for all design options.